-All students entering the studio must have already filled out our online waiver and entry survey before coming inside the space.
+- All students entering the studio must have already filled out our online waiver before coming inside the space.

-We are not allowing non-participant persons to remain in the studio.
-This includes people who are giving students or staff rides or the parents of youth students.
+- We are not allowing non-participants to remain in the studio.
+This includes people who driving students or staff to the studio and the parents of youth students.
 We understand that this is likely inconvenient to some students, and we are truly sorry for this, but we feel strongly about limiting the number of people in our space at this time.

 April 2021: We are slightly increasing the number of persons we are allowing in our studio spaces at the same time, but are still keeping that total well below our pre-pandemic capacity.
 We are also still enforcing a 6′ ft distance between all studio members not from the same household, not sharing apparatuses, and only performing very minimal hands-on spotting for safety.